 - If there is no objection from the prosecution service, the case is referred to the civil registry office and the Registrar ratifies the agreement;

-- Ratification decisions have the same effects as court rulings.
+- Ratification decisions have the same effect as judicial judgments.

-Information on the competence of civil registry offices can be consulted at http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=581&tabela=leis
+Information on the competence of the civil registry offices can be found at http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=581&tabela=leis

-Entities to which the interested parties must refer (depending on the case, the courts, child and youth protection committees and civil registry offices):
+Entities to which the interested parties must refer (depending on the case, the courts, committees for the protection of children and young people, and the civil registry offices):

-On the matter of regulating parental responsibility, the family and minors court at the district court (tribunal de comarca) is the competent court.
-In areas not covered by the family and minors court, the local civil court at the district court or the court with generic competence has jurisdiction.
+The relevant court for the regulation of parental responsibilities is the family and minors court of the district court (Article 123(1)(d) of the Judicial System Organisation Act).
+In areas not covered by the family and juvenile court, the local civil court of the district court or the general jurisdiction court is competent.

 - The court of the child’s place of residence at the time the proceedings were instituted has jurisdiction;